ezzatron/dotfiles/README.md

 ## What is this repo?

 This repo contains my personal ["dotfiles"].
 In other words, the configuration files for my terminal, shell, prompt, macOS, and other software.
-I also use this repo to set up new machines in a semi-automated fashion.

 Features include: